 The WHISPERING WALL is a collective of portable, interactive, individual audio devices.
 Connected to and through the internet, these sound-units play audio works, stored in a virtual cloud.
 Each Whispering Wall performs its own, specific Work.
 It’s a global, Internet-of-Things work of art.

 The idea behind the WHISPERING WALL PROJECT is to sound-connect places on a global scale and to create virtual places using audio.
 Audioworks are stored in a cloud and can be played or performed by Whispering Walls all over the world, by the use of Whispering Wall Units.
 Each Whispering Wall plays its own specific audiowork, which is based on where it is situated.

 From a social point of view, the audioworks are often based on or represent social and personal relationships, experiences, thoughts and ideas.
-It is as if you can hear yourself think, like a train of thought or the little voice in your head.
-Memories, thoughts, conversations, songs, sounds, music: the virtual sounds in the cloud are like the virtual sounds in our head.
+Like a train of thought or the little voice in your head; memories, thoughts, conversations, songs, sounds or music: the virtual sounds in the cloud are like the virtual sounds in our heads.

-From an audio and musical point of view, this is a new way of listening to audio, a new way of composing and decomposing, of construction and deconstruction.
-Audiofiles are cut up and divided over many small speakers, even over large distances, which gives a spacial effect and brings numerous new possibilities.
+From an audio and musical point of view, this is a new way of listening to audio, a new way of composing and decomposing, of constructing and deconstructing.
+Audiofiles are cut up and divided over many small speakers, even over large distances, which gives a unique spacial effect and brings numerous new possibilities.